aayu684/Credit-card-fraud-detection/README.md

 Deploy the model on AWS / Streamlit for live inference.

-👩‍💻 Author
+# Author

-Aayushi soni
+Aayushi soni.
-📧 aayushisoni6295@gmail.com
+📧 [aayushisoni6295@gmail.com
 ]